RenderKit/embree/doc/src/api.md

 supported and makes the vertex infinitely sharp.
 Storing a vertex multiple times with the same crease weight is allowed, but has lower performance.
-Storing a vertex multiple times with different crease weights results in undefined behaviour.
+Storing a vertex multiple times with different crease weights results in undefined behavior.

+Also see [tutorial08] for an example of how to create subdivision surfaces.

 ### Hair Geometry